-Less than 1.0%.

-(1) Represents 62,748 shares owned directly by Ms. Clark, 37,402 shares owned indirectly through her husband, 220,473 shares of restricted stock, and 2,188,783 shares held by Smart Stuff, Inc. Ms. Clark controls the voting and/or investment power for the shares held by Smart Stuff, Inc. as its president and sole stockholder.
+- Less than 1.0%. - (1) Represents 62,748 shares owned directly by Ms. Clark, 37,402 shares owned indirectly through her husband, 220,473 shares of restricted stock, and 2,188,783 shares held by Smart Stuff, Inc. Ms. Clark controls the voting and/or investment power for the shares held by Smart Stuff, Inc. as its president and sole stockholder.
 Smart Stuff, Inc. was issued membership interests in the predecessor entity to the Company in 1997 in conjunction with the original founding of the business by Ms. Clark.
-Also includes vested options to purchase 142,488 shares with exercise prices ranging from \$5.11 to \$34.65.

-(2) Represents 2,140,500 shares held by BML Investment Partners, L.P. ("BML"), with respect to which BML and Braden M. Leonard share voting and investment power, and 100,000 shares held by Mr. Leonard with respect to which he has sole voting and investment power.
+Also includes vested options to purchase 142,488 shares with exercise prices ranging from \$5.11 to \$34.65. - (2) Represents 2,140,500 shares held by BML Investment Partners, L.P. ("BML"), with respect to which BML and Braden M. Leonard share voting and investment power, and 100,000 shares held by Mr. Leonard with respect to which he has sole voting and investment power.
 The principal address of BML and Mr. Leonard is 156 S. First Street, Zionsville, Indiana 46077.
-All information regarding ownership by is based solely on a Form 13G filed by BML and Mr. Leonard on February 2, 2010.

-(3) Represents 1,995,100 shares held by Paradigm Capital Management, Inc. ("Paradigm"), which is located at Nine Elk Street, Albany, New York 12207.
-All information regarding ownership by is based solely on a Schedule 13G filed by Paradigm on February 12, 2010.

-- (4) Represents shares held by Crescendo Partners II, L.P., Series BB, ("Crescendo Partners II"), Crescendo Investments II, LLC ("Crescendo Investments II"), Crescendo Investments III"), Crescendo Investments III, LLC ("Crescendo Partners III"), Crescendo Investments III, LLC ("Crescendo Partners III"), Crescendo Investments III, LLC ("Crescendo Investments III"), Crescendo Investments III is the general partner of Crescendo Partners II and they both have sole voting and investment power with respect to 1,132,420 shares.
+All information regarding ownership by is based solely on a Form 13G filed by BML and Mr. Leonard on February 2, 2010. - (3) Represents 1,995,100 shares held by Paradigm Capital Management, Inc. ("Paradigm"), which is located at Nine Elk Street, Albany, New York 12207.
+All information regarding ownership by is based solely on a Schedule 13G filed by Paradigm on February 12, 2010. - (4) Represents shares held by Crescendo Partners II, L.P., Series BB, ("Crescendo Partners II"), Crescendo Investments II, LLC ("Crescendo Investments II"), Crescendo Partners III"), Crescendo Investments III") (collectively, the "Crescendo Entities"), and Eric Rosenfeld.
+Crescendo Investments II is the general partner of Crescendo Partners II and they both have sole voting and investment power with respect to 1,132,420 shares.
 Crescendo Investments III is the general partner of Crescendo Partners III and they have sole voting and investment power with respect to 26,780 shares.
-Mr. Rosenfeld is the managing member of Crescendo Investments II and Crescendo Investments III and Crescendo Investments III and Crescendo Partners III.
+Mr. Rosenfeld is the managing member of Crescendo Investments III and Crescendo Investments III and, accordingly, has the sole voting and investment power with respect to the total of 1,159,200 shares owned by Crescendo Partners II and Crescendo Partners III.
 The principal address of Mr. Rosenfeld and the Crescendo Entities is 825 Third Avenue, 40th Floor, New York, NY 10022.
 All information regarding ownership by is based solely on a Form 13D filed by Mr. Rosenfeld and the Crescendo Entities on March 16, 2009. - (5) Represents 1,129,345 shares held by Dimensional Fund Advisors LP ("Dimensional"), with respect to which Dimensional has sole investment power, and includes 1,088,492 shares to which Dimensional has sole voting investment power.
 The principal address of Dimensional is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746.
 All information regarding ownership by is based solely on a Form 13G filed by Dimensional on February 8, 2010. - (6) Represents 74,258 shares of common stock (including 300 shares owned by Ms. Klocke's spouse and 200 shares held in trust for the benefit of Ms. Klocke's children), 82,860 restricted shares, and vested options to purchase 91,677 shares with exercise prices ranging from \$5.11 to \$34.65.